karthikreddydasari/technity-tasks/task-7/README.md

-I've tried all the problems but out of all two of them i got some errors.
+I've tried all the problems some of them had taken time.
-First time i try to write the code in python
+The first time i try to write the code in Python